The Doctor (Star Trek: Voyager): Emergency Medical Hologram

 The EMH is a holographic computer program designed to treat patients during emergency situations, or when the regular medical staff is unavailable or incapacitated.
 EMHs are a standard feature onboard all Starfleet ships, but they are there only to supplement the living medical crew during emergencies, not replace it.
 Programmed with all current Starfleet medical knowledge, The Doctor and all Mark I programs are equipped with the knowledge and mannerisms of historic Federation doctors, as well as the physical appearance of their programmer Dr. Lewis Zimmerman.
-However, the EMH can form a personality over time if used a lot.
+The EMH can retain an enhanced personality over time if utilized frequently.

+Mariella Scerri and Victor Grech have proposed that the EMH is "an examplar of strong AI" (a philosophical position on artificial intelligence according to which "computational states are functionally equivalent to mental states").
+Another author observed that consequent to the EMH's portrayal in Voyager, "sentient computer programs embodied in a computer-generated hologram became a commonplace idea – even a convention – in subsequent fiction".

 Other appearances

-Picardo had a minor role in the movie Star Trek: First Contact, where he played the emergency medical hologram of the USS Enterprise-E. Doctor Beverly Crusher activates him, albeit reluctantly, as a means of distracting the Borg while she and other crew members escape from the besieged sickbay.
+In a minor role in the 1996 film Star Trek: First Contact, Picardo plays the emergency medical hologram of the USS Enterprise-E. Doctor Beverly Crusher activates it/him, albeit reluctantly, as a means of distracting the Borg while she and other crew members escape from the besieged sickbay.
 He replies, "I'm a doctor, not a doorstop", an homage to Doctor McCoy's catchphrase line "I'm a doctor, not a ..."

-Picardo appeared as Zimmerman in the Star Trek: Deep Space Nine episode "Doctor Bashir I Presume", in which he was attempting to develop a new Long-Term Medical Hologram.
-The EMH also appeared in the defunct Star Trek: The Experience amusement exhibition at the Las Vegas Hilton.
+In the 1997 Star Trek: Deep Space Nine episode "Doctor Bashir I Presume", Picardo portrays Zimmerman, who here attempts to develop a Long-Term Medical Hologram, an upgraded version of the Emergency Medical Hologram designed for extended or permanent use in more remote or less hospitable postings.

+The EMH also was a feature in the defunct Star Trek: The Experience amusement exhibition at the Las Vegas Hilton.

-In 2019, Picardo said CBS producers had expressed interest in having him appear in Star Trek: Picard, as either The Doctor or his creator, Lewis Zimmerman, whom Picardo also portrayed.
+Ricardo voiced the Doctor in the second season of the animated series Star Trek: Prodigy, in which Voyager actors Kate Mulgrew and Robert Beltran also reprised their roles.
+Picardo will reprise the role of The Doctor in Star Trek: Starfleet Academy as a teacher at the titular institution.
+Set in the 32nd century, by the time of the series The Doctor has been active for over 900 years.

 Several other versions of the EMH have appeared onscreen.
-The EMH Mark II, a new and upgraded EMH is played by Andy Dick in the Voyager episode "Message in a Bottle".
+The EMH Mark II, a new and upgraded EMH, is played by Andy Dick in the 1998 Voyager episode "Message in a Bottle".
 Star Trek: Picard features an EMH called "Emil", part of a holographic suite aboard the ship La Sirena, modeled after Captain Cristobal Rios and played by Santiago Cabrera.
 Star Trek: Discovery features a 32nd-century EMH known as "Eli", played by Brendan Beiser.